bytewax/bytewax/docs/articles/getting-started/epochs.md

 ## Kafka input and epochs

-If your input is coming from a Kafka stream-- and therefore you're using a `KafkaInputConfiguration`-- your epochs will be assigned in batches of up to
+If your input is coming from a Kafka stream-- and therefore you're using a `KafkaInputConfig`-- your epochs will be assigned to groups of up to
 _n_ messages, where _n_ is an integer passed to your configuration.
-If nothing is provided, your epoch will increment with at least every new message coming into the dataflow.
+If nothing is provided, your epoch will increment with at most every new message coming into the dataflow.

-Note that if bytewax times out waiting for new messages to come in, the epoch will be auto-incremented even if the batch is not full in order to communicate that the dataflow needs to continue doing work.
+Note that if bytewax times out waiting for new messages to come in, the epoch will be auto-incremented even if fewer than _n_ messages have been assigned to an epoch in order to communicate that the dataflow needs to continue doing work.